port-labs/port-docs/docs/self-service-actions/github-workflow/examples/run-service-deployment.md

 In the following guide, you are going to build a self-service action in Port, that executes a GitHub workflow behind the scenes.

-The GitHub workflow in this example, is meant to run a new deployment and report back a deployment entity to Port.
+The GitHub workflow in this example, will run a new deployment and report back a deployment entity to Port.

 ## Prerequisites

 - A Port API `CLIENT_ID` and `CLIENT_SECRET`.

-## Creating the GitHub workflow
+## Create a GitHub workflow

 First, we need to set up a GitHub workflow that implements our business logic for deployment.